kevinlu1211/Kaggle-Iceberg-Classifier/README.md

 correlated with each other.

 Another thing that I haven't tried is to put dropout between the ResNet blocks and the fully connected layer after the GAP layer.
 Also I could try to flatten out the feature maps in the last layer instead of doing global pooling.
-Or maybe use a toy CNN to see how well it does as I do believe that DenseNet/Resnets